chrisdentremont/plasticpollution/README.md

 For example, the current U.S. population is 329,500,000.
 If around 400,000,000 million tonnes of plastic is generated in the year and a person in the U.S. wastes 0.335 kg of plastic per day, we can predict that the U.S. contributes to 4.11% of global plastic waste.

 Our next step in this project would be to create a model that is able to predict these 3 features based on previous data.
-Once these features are able to be predicted, we can then predict the plastic waste contribution for a country in the next *x* years.
+Once these features are able to be predicted, we can then predict the plastic waste contribution for a theoretical country.

 ## Summary
 Finding datasets that stated the population, total plastic production, and plastic wasted per person allowed us to create a machine learning model that is able to predict the percentage of plastic waste that a country would contribute.
 There are perspectives for future research using this information, including being able to predict the 3 features that allow us to predict the waste contribution.